elec327/elec327.github.io/lab1/index.md

   letters and parts of the same letter can be hard coded into your array.
 - To help yourself write clean code, you should use "BITx" whenever you do anything with a pin on the MSP430.
-- **BONUS [High Speed]:** For those of you feeling particularly under-tasked by this lab, extra credit will be given for a second implementation of code that runs as fast as possible.
+- **Continuing Bonus 1:** For those of you feeling particularly under-tasked by this lab, extra credit will be given for a second implementation of code that reads in the LED flashes and decodes the Morse code message.
+See Bonus page for more details.
-  Specifically, the goal is to minimize the "dot" time (the "dash" should be twice the dot).
-  You can use any and all tricks at your disposal (i.e., changing clock frequency, using timers, etc), and should demonstrate the result using an oscilloscope.

 #### Part 3: Moving it to a Breadboard